timunie/Ava-ApiTests/website/docs/M_Avalonia_Layout_Layoutable_MeasureCore.md

 #### Return Value
 <a href="T_Avalonia_Size">Size</a>
+The desired size for the control.

+## Remarks
-The desired size for the control.This method calls <a href="M_Avalonia_Layout_Layoutable_MeasureOverride">MeasureOverride(Size)</a> which is probably the method you want to override in order to modify a control's arrangement.
+This method calls <a href="M_Avalonia_Layout_Layoutable_MeasureOverride">MeasureOverride(Size)</a> which is probably the method you want to override in order to modify a control's arrangement.

 ## See Also